LIKESTEM/Sec-Jwt-ReactJS-Spring-Boot-Example/README.md

-This is an example of JWT security with multi-authentication integrated with ReactJS and Spring Boot 3.
+This is an example of JWT security with multi-factor-authentication integrated with ReactJS and Spring Boot 3.